jimhigson/oboe.js/writing/main/2_Introduction.md

 advantageous; to somebody looking to improve their system small enhancements are more inviting than wholesale change.

-To reify the vision above, a streaming client is the MVP.
-Because all network transmissions may be viewed though a streaming lens an explicitly streaming server is not required.
-Additionally, whilst http servers capable of streaming are quite common even if they are not always programmed as such, I have been unable to find any example of a streaming-receptive REST client.
+To reify the vision above a streaming client is the MVP.
+Although an explicitly streaming server would improve the situation further, because all network transmissions may be viewed though a streaming lens it is not required to start taking advantage of progressive REST.
+In the interest of creating something new, whilst http servers capable of streaming are quite common even if they are not always programmed as such, I have been unable to find any example of a streaming-receptive REST client.